marmelab/react-admin/docs/List.md

 * `selectedIds`: the identifiers of the currently selected items.
 * `onCloseMenu`: an event handler you should call to close the menu.

-Here is an example leveraging the new `UPDATE_MANY` crud action, which will set the `views` property of all posts to `0`:
+Here is an example leveraging the `UPDATE_MANY` crud action, which will set the `views` property of all posts to `0`:

 ```jsx
 // in ./CustomBulkMenuItem.js